National Women’s Hall of Fame announces Class of 2019

 #ReadLocal

-They'll join 276 other women who've been inducted to date, including suffragists, sports and political figures, authors and entertainers.
+The eight living and two deceased honorees will join 276 other women who've been inducted to date, including suffragists, sports and political figures, authors and entertainers.
+Those honored are nominated by the public and judged by a team of experts across the various fields.

 Comments